-Venice celebrates the 500th anniversary of the birth of one of the greatest artists of all time: Jacopo Robusti, better known as «Tintoretto».
+Venice on 2019 celebrated the 500th anniversary of the birth of one of the greatest artists of all time: Jacopo Robusti, better known as «Tintoretto».

 Tintoretto (Venice, April 29th 1519 – Venice, May 31st 1594) was an Italian painter and a notable exponent of the Venetian school.
 The speed with which he painted, and the unprecedented boldness of his brushwork, were both admired and criticized by his contemporaries.
 For his phenomenal energy in painting he was termed “Il Furioso”.
 His work is characterised by his muscular figures, dramatic gestures and bold use of perspective, in the Mannerist style.